Please refer to the below Frequently Asked Questions before emailing "Contact Us" with any queries as you may find some

 Can I apply directly to do the Accreditation assessment?

 The Foundation accreditation assessment is currently only open to HCPC registered Physiotherapists.
-Candidates are required to attend a 2 day ATACP Foundation Course Study Block delivered by a recognised ATACP Tutor or be able to demonstrate the equivalent level of knowledge & skills required, in line with the Foundation course content prior to application (refer to ATACP Guidance on Good Practice in Aquatic Therapy for the Foundation course outline).
+Candidates are required to attend a 2 day ATACP Foundation Course Study Block delivered by a recognised ATACP Tutor.
+Alternatively, they need to be able to demonstrate an equivalent level of knowledge & skills required, in line with the Foundation course content prior to application (refer to the ATACP Guidance on Good Practice in Aquatic Therapy (2021) for the Foundation course outline).
 Please email ATACPAccreditation@gmail.com to apply or for further details.

 Do I need to attend a Foundation course before an Intermediate course?